nicolas-kuechler/eth-nlu-story-cloze-task-2019/README.md

 At the end the predictions are run to calculate validation and test accuracy.

 #### Run FNC-1 Model
-once run `bash startup_tf2.sh` in the root folder and to run model run `bsub -R "rusage[mem=16000, ngpus_excl_p=1]" <run_fnc1.sh`
+make sure you you get all datasets ready.
+If you don't have them follow the instructions in the section 'Create Dataset from ROC Corpus' once run `bash startup_tf2.sh` in the root folder and to run model run `bsub -R "rusage[mem=16000, ngpus_excl_p=1]" <run_fnc1.sh`

 #### Dataset